MichalSkoula/pi-dashboard/README.md

 Vue application - frontend.
 Fetch JSON from webserver, show it and repeat.

 ## raspberry-cron
 Python and even PHP scripts to fetch data from sensors.
-Running from secret bash cron script: fetch data, insert into MySQL, create JSON and upload it to real webserver.
+Running from secret bash cron script (not part of this repository): fetch data, insert into MySQL, create JSON and upload it to real webserver.

 ## arduino-sensor
 Arduino connected to Raspberry, sending JSON via serial connection.
 An alternative to connecting sensors directly to the Raspberry.